 Faculty must submit all proposals and awards through ORA.

-After the Principal Investigator(s) (PI) and any co-investigators have signed the proposal and routing form, the package must be signed and endorsed by the Department/Unit Head and next higher authority within the School, College, or Institute.
-The proposal is to then be routed to ORA and must be accompanied by the current Internal Routing Form in either a paper or electronic version.
-The RFP, funding opportunity announcement, or the URL for the RFP or program announcement should be included on the routing form that is delivered to ORA.
+After the Principal Investigator(s) (PI) and any co-investigators have answered the required questions regarding the proposal and certified their agreement in KR, the proposal must also be certified in KR by the Department/Unit Head for the lead department and next higher authority within the School, College, or Institute.
+The proposal is then routed to ORA for review and submission to the sponsor.

 Paper Hard Copy Submissions

-If a paper proposal is to be submitted, route to ORA the original signed proposal and one copy along with the Internal Routing Form for review and final approval.
-ORA will review for accuracy, completeness, and compliance with University and sponsor policies and procedures.
-To obtain institutional approval, ORA requires the signed routing form, a budget, a budget justification, an abstract, and any agency forms which require the signature of an authorized institutional representative.
-ORA will then notify the department for pickup.
-The department is responsible for making any additional copies that are required and mailing the proposal to the sponsor.
+If a paper proposal is to be submitted, route the final proposal document in KR to ORA.
+ORA will review for accuracy, completeness, and compliance with University and sponsor policies and procedures and sign the proposal.
+Minimum components of a proposal include a cover page, the abstract and technical narrative, the budget, budget justification and any sponsor forms which require the signature of an authorized institutional representative.
+Upon signature, ORA will then notify the department for pickup.
+The department is responsible for making any additional copies that are required and mailing or delivering the proposal to the sponsor.

-ORA provides training for electronic proposal preparation and reporting to agencies and foundations.
+ORA can provide information to the PI for electronic proposal preparation and reporting to agencies and foundations.
 Some electronic systems, such as NSF’s FastLane and NIH’s eRA Commons require the PI to create accounts before using the system.
 You can request an account for these systems by using the links on ORA’s home page.
 Questions about using these and other electronic systems can be directed to ORA’s eRA Specialist, at firstname.lastname@example.org or 301.405.6263.
 Information about electronic submission systems can be found on eSystems page.

-Coeus is the University of Maryland’s electronic research administration system of record for proposal and award data.
-The Coeus system allows for the preparation and electronic routing of proposals.
-Coeus maintains all award data and includes historical data for award actions processed since fiscal year 2001.
-Faculty and staff can obtain access to view proposal and award information in Coeus once they have attended training.
-To register for Coeus training, please go to Coeus Training page.
+Kuali Research (KR) is the University of Maryland’s electronic research administration system of record for proposal and award data.
+KR allows for the preparation and electronic routing of proposals.
+KR maintains all award data and includes historical data for award actions processed since fiscal year 2001.
+KR training is available for all faculty and staff for proposal routing, viewing and searching KR and reporting on KR data.
+To register for KR and report training, please go to Kuali Research page.